michaelact/example-no-code-observability/tools/pixie/README.md

 Instant open-source debugging for your applications on Kubernetes.

-Pixie is another no-code observability tool designed specifically for Kubernetes.
+* Another no-code observability tool designed specifically for Kubernetes.

 ## Issue: Pixie Dashboard Shows 'No clusters found.'